Admission and Financial Aid

 4.An official transcript of undergraduate record and, for applicants to the Ph.D. program, graduate record.

-5.**The GRE Subject Test is not required.
+5.The GRE Subject Test is not required for MA program in History at Saint Louis University.

 6.A current resume.